 These instructions refer to loose seams, typically from a 1⁄2" to 3⁄4" in length along the seam.

-If the seam openings over 3/4" is considered severe, the user should contact Sporturf® for prompt assistance.
+If the seam opening is over 3", the user should contact SporturfTM for prompt assistance.

 To repair minor seam openings or loose seam areas: